MYancheff/state-forecasting-beta/Final Project/fin_paper.md

 Given a particular test year,

-1. Filter year so that only years before the test year are in the dataset
+1. Eliminate future years from the dataset
 2. Conduct imputation on filtered dataset
 3. Train model on that imputed dataset
 4. Predict outcome with that model
 5. Compare that outcome with the actual outcome

-Note that the imputation step has to occur after the prior years are
+Note that the imputation step has to occur after the future years are eliminated since in the test year, we could not have had that infromation to help that imputaton.

 And then I ran that for several years prior to 2016.